 It took a couple of years to diagnose Pea’s Juvenile Arthritis.
 I went through a few specialists that weren’t really a good fit to get to the ones we have now.
 When she was younger the pain was intermittent and unpredictable.
-Plus, she was too young to verbally communicate what was bothering her.The best advice I can give to parents starting on the JA diagnosis journey is don’t settle for… Click To Tweet
+Plus, she was too young to verbally communicate what was bothering her.The best advice I can give to parents starting on the JA diagnosis journey is don’t settle for a doctor who makes you uncomfortable.
+Click To Tweet

 I understand that there may be health insurance restrictions.
 I chose doctors among those that contracted with the insurance company we had at the time.
 Luckily, the same doctors have also been in the new networks when we have had to change carriers.

 We are blessed to have an amazing pediatrician.
 Each family has a different expectation from their doctor.
 I admit my expectations are high, but we are talking about my children….

 Here is a list of what makes our pediatrician the right doctor for our family: